dewoller/user-conference/slides.md

 ---
-title: "UseR 2018 - What can you do with drugs?
+title: "What can you do with drugs?
 Exploring Pharmaceutical Benefit Scheme prescription drug usage using R"
 author: Dennis Wollersheim, Health Information Management, La Trobe University, Melbourne VIC Australia
 date:  July 13, 2018
 output:
     xaringan::moon_reader
 ---

 #Data is beautiful
   * So much data!
   * Advances in hardware and software mean that predictions will get cheap, so...
-  * the things around prescriptions get valuable
+  * the things 'around' prescriptions will get valuable
   * Data is the new oil
+  * we are the oil drillers, the road builders, the car manufacturers
 ---

 # R
   * R makes data comprehendable - data toolkit
-  * R used to be like Perl - dense, feature packed, but obtuse
+  * R used to be like Perl - dense, feature packed, imcomprehendable
     * tidyverse makes it beautiful
     * but still dense and feature packed!
 ---

 # Administrative Medical Data
   * Australian Medical/Pharmaceutical Benefit Summary  (MBS / PBS)
   * what can you do with opioids?